 Ah-Bà, who was orphaned at a young age, and Mm-Ma had both been raised as pagans.
-In traditional Chinese style, they followed Buddhism, especially on Lunar New Year’s Eve, when custom mandated that children kowtow three times before an image of Buddha.
+In traditional Chinese style, they followed Buddhism, especially on Chinese New Year’s Eve, when custom mandated that children kowtow three times before an image of Buddha.

 Ah-Bà was baptized Louis, after Saint Louis the King.
 Mm-Ma received the baptismal name Mary.
-Their son was baptized John, after Saint John the Apostle.
+And their son was baptized John, after Saint John the Apostle.
 And when their first daughter was born, in 1935, she was readily baptized Catherine, after Saint Catherine of Alexandria (282-305), the brilliant and beautiful Virgin Martyr who was scourged, imprisoned, then finally beheaded.
 Then Juliana arrived, and, eventually, the youngest, Cecilia.

 “One should also read editorials,” he counseled.

 Editorials weren’t fun.
 And neither were the after-school weekly catechism classes on the fundamentals of the faith, taught by any one of the many Jesuit priests affiliated with the Aurora campus.
-But there was no escape, because as she and the other girls walked down the stairs to leave school for the day, the nuns, the Mesdames of the Society of the Sacred Heart of Jesus, were always waiting at the bottom step, to direct them, with a glance of an eye and a point of a finger, straight to the lecture hall.
+But there was no escape, because as she and the other girls walked down the stairs to leave the school for the day, the nuns, the Mesdames of the Society of the Sacred Heart of Jesus, were always waiting at the bottom step, to direct them, with a glance of an eye and a point of a finger, straight to the lecture hall.